Grand Canal (China): Transportation

 The Grand Canal at its northern terminus at Houhai in Beijing.

 From the Tang to Qing dynasties, the Grand Canal served as the main artery between northern and southern China and was essential for the transport of grain to Beijing.
 Although it was mainly used for shipping grain, it also transported other commodities and the corridor along the canal developed into an important economic belt.
 Records show that, at its height, every year more than 8,000 boats transported four to six million dan (240,000–360,000 metric tons) of grain.
 The convenience of transport also enabled rulers to lead inspection tours to southern China.
 In the Qing dynasty, the Kangxi and Qianlong emperors made twelve trips to the south, on all occasions but one reaching Hangzhou.

 The Grand Canal also enabled cultural exchange and political integration to occur between the north and south of China.
 The canal even made a distinct impression on some of China's early European visitors.
 Marco Polo recounted the Grand Canal's arched bridges as well as the warehouses and prosperous trade of its cities in the 13th century.
-The famous Roman Catholic missionary Matteo Ricci traveled from Nanjing to Beijing along the canal at the end of the 16th century.
+The Roman Catholic missionary Matteo Ricci traveled from Nanjing to Beijing along the canal at the end of the 16th century.

 Since the founding of the People's Republic of China in 1949, the canal has been used primarily to transport vast amounts of bulk goods such as bricks, gravel, sand, diesel, and coal.
 The Jianbi ship locks on the Yangtze are currently handling some 75,000,000 metric tons each year, and the Li Canal is forecast to reach 100,000,000 metric tons in the next few years.
 When first constructed, the canal served as a major source of transportation, linking northern and southern China.
 With the introduction of expressways, railways and high speed railways in modern China, passenger travel on the canal became far less common.

 Currently, ships can only travel up to Jining.
 The section from Jining to Beijing is not available for transport due to the silt deposit buildup from the Yellow River and lack of water sources.
-There are plans for restoring transportation up to Tai'an.
+In 2019, plans were announced for restoring transportation up to Tai'an.